offconvex/offconvex.github.io/_posts/2016-03-07-evolution-markov-chains.md

 reproduction.
 In the reproduction stage each type $i$  in the current population produces $a_i$ copies of itself.
 During reproduction, mutations might occur and in our deterministic model, we assume that one unit  of $j$ gives rise to $Q_{i,j}$ fraction of population of $i.$
-Since the total mass could become more than one due to reproduction, in the {\em selection} stage we normalize the mass so that it is again of unit size.
+Since the total mass could become more than one due to reproduction, in the *selection* stage we normalize the mass so that it is again of unit size.
 Thus, the fitness of a type influences its representation in the selected population.
 Mathematically, we can then track the fraction of each type at step $t$ of the evolution by a vector ${x}^{(t)}\in \Delta_m$ whose evolution is then governed by the dynamical system